-At Swinburne, we put cultural diversity at the heart of the university.
-We strive to be a leader in cross-cultural understanding and engagement.
+At Swinburne, we strive to be a leader in cross-cultural understanding and engagement.

 We were the first university in Australia to launch a Charter of Cultural Diversity and Cultural Diversity Objectives on 17 March 2017.
 This is a significant milestone for the university and the higher education sector.
 It represents our commitment to cultural diversity within our community and broader society.

 The Charter reaffirms and extends acknowledgement and respect for the many cultures that make up the Swinburne community.
 Underpinning it is a set of objectives with initiatives in the areas of:

 The Cultural Diversity Strategic Framework (CDSF) aims to introduce a far-reaching, sustainable approach for integrating cultural diversity values into all aspects of university life.
 The initiative helps create an enriching and fulfilling community and campus experience to our students and staff.

 Embedded in Swinburne’s values, traditions and heritage and Victoria’s status as an international culturally diverse society, the framework has a set of principles and objectives.
 They provide the focus and impetus for developing and implementing policies, programs and initiatives.

 Charter of Cultural Diversity

 Located on the traditional lands of the Wurundjeri people of the Kulin Nations, Swinburne acknowledges the rich cultural heritage of the First Nations People.
 Our Charter of Cultural Diversity reaffirms and extends this acknowledgement and respect to the many cultures that make up our diverse community.
 We believe educational excellence is achieved by valuing and nurturing each individual within its community.

 recognise the importance of cultural diversity and affirm our commitment to the principles of inclusiveness, mutual respect, equality and social cohesion